opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

     \texttt{dst} (x,y)  \leftarrow \texttt{dst} (x,y) +  \texttt{src1} (x,y)  \cdot \texttt{src2} (x,y)  \quad \text{if} \quad \texttt{mask} (x,y)  \ne 0

-The function supports multi-channel images; each channel is processed independently.
+The function supports multi-channel images.
+Each channel is processed independently.

-See also:
+See Also:
-:func:`accumulate`,:func:`accumulateSquare`,:func:`accumulateWeighted`
+:func:`accumulate`,
+:func:`accumulateSquare`,
+:func:`accumulateWeighted`

 .. index:: accumulateWeighted

 accumulateWeighted
 ----------------------
 .. c:function:: void accumulateWeighted( const Mat\& src, Mat\& dst,                         double alpha, const Mat\& mask=Mat() )

-    Updates the running average.
+    Updates a running average.

-    :param src: The input image, 1- or 3-channel, 8-bit or 32-bit floating point
+    :param src: Input image as 1- or 3-channel, 8-bit or 32-bit floating point.

-    :param dst: The accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point
+    :param dst: Accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point.

-    :param alpha: Weight of the input image
+    :param alpha: Weight of the input image.

-    :param mask: Optional operation mask
+    :param mask: Optional operation mask.

-The function calculates the weighted sum of the input image ``src`` and the accumulator ``dst`` so that ``dst`` becomes a running average of frame sequence:
+The function calculates the weighted sum of the input image ``src`` and the accumulator ``dst`` so that ``dst`` becomes a running average of a frame sequence:

 .. math::

     \texttt{dst} (x,y)  \leftarrow (1- \texttt{alpha} )  \cdot \texttt{dst} (x,y) +  \texttt{alpha} \cdot \texttt{src} (x,y)  \quad \text{if} \quad \texttt{mask} (x,y)  \ne 0

-that is, ``alpha`` regulates the update speed (how fast the accumulator "forgets" about earlier images).
+That is, ``alpha`` regulates the update speed (how fast the accumulator "forgets" about earlier images).
-The function supports multi-channel images; each channel is processed independently.
+The function supports multi-channel images.
+Each channel is processed independently.

-See also:
+See Also:
-:func:`accumulate`,:func:`accumulateSquare`,:func:`accumulateProduct`
+:func:`accumulate`,
+:func:`accumulateSquare`,
+:func:`accumulateProduct`